Assistant Professor - School Psychology - NOTICE OF FILING

 • Interest/expertise in the design and delivery of online learning opportunities.

 • At least three years of School Psychology experience or the equivalent, as approved by the EPC Dean, in prekindergarten through grade 12 settings.

 Working conditions and environment

 A competitive recruitment and selection process was conducted for this employment opportunity and a U.S. worker was not selected.
 An application for Alien Employment Certification is being filed on behalf of an alien to fill the employment opportunity.
-Anyone with documentary evidence relative to the application or available workers, wages and/or working conditions, may contact the Regional Certifying Office of the Department of Labor at the following:
+Anyone with documentary evidence relative to the application, or available workers, wages and/or working conditions, may contact the Regional Certifying Office of the Department of Labor at the following address:

 These are the job duties required for the position.

 For your Reference Contact Information document, please include the names, email addresses and phone numbers of 3 professional references who can speak to teaching/supervision skills, clinical/applied

 skills, and/or research skills.